Isaachintosh/alurakut-1/README.md

 </p>

 <p align="center">
-  This is a clone of the nostalgic social media Orkut
+  This is a clone of the nostalgic social network Orkut
 </p>

 <p align="center">This project was developed during the Alura Immersion with Next.js and Styled Components</p>